Adjusted Trial Balance Definition

 Difference Between Trial Balance and Adjusted Trial Balance

-- A trial balance is prepared first whereas adjusted trial prepared post-trial balance.
-Trial balance excludes entries like accrued expense, accrued revenue, prepayment and depreciation whereas adjusted trial balance includes the same.
+- A trial balance is prepared first, whereas adjusted trial prepared post-trial balance.
+Trial balance excludes entries like accrued expense, accrued revenue, prepayment, and depreciation, whereas adjusted trial balance includes the same.

 Adjusted Trial Balance Video

-This has been a guide to what is Adjusted Trial Balance?
+This article has been a guide to what is Adjusted Trial Balance?
 Here we discuss adjusted trial balance examples, its preparation, and purpose along with journal entries.
 You may learn more about accounting from the following articles –